SaGodinho/Production_Downtime/README.md

 This project aims to answer the following questions:

 - **What are the main drivers of productivity loss?**
-  Machine Failure and Inventory Shortage - both non-added-value activities that are also not operator driven.
+  Machine Failure and Inventory Shortage account for most downtime according to Pareto analysis- both non-added-value activities that are also not operator driven.

 - **Are there operator-specific performance differences?**
   Analysis concluded that not really - competence is evenly spread across the workforce.